RamosCSV/ramoscsv.github.io/content/authors/admin/_index.md

     date: 2025
     awarder: NOVA School of Science and Technology
     summary: |
-        Honored as the top-ranked student among all graduates from the School of Technology and Management (ESTG).
-This award is conferred annually to the individual with the highest overall academic record across all bachelor's degree programs within the school.
+        Achieved the top overall academic record (GPA) among all students in the Master's in Computer Science and Engineering program.
   - title: Winner of Alexa Prize TaskBot Challenge 2
     url: https://www.amazon.science/alexa-prize/taskbot-challenge/2022
     date: 2024
     awarder: Amazon Science
-    icon: amazon
     summary: |
       Winner of the Alexa Prize TaskBot Challenge 2, a global university competition hosted by Amazon.
   - title: Top Graduate of the School